 - Use the Inverse selection feature.

-- Use the Select object from a list of all beneath the cursor tool.
+- Use the Select from list tool.

 - Use the Advanced Selection tool for precise selections.

-Different colors when selecting components
+Different colors when selecting objects